Seafood in the kitchen

 Seafood is an extraordinarily good source of many of the healthy nutrients that it is hard to get enough of in other food items.

-Fatty fish have a high level of healthy fat and omega-3 fatty acids and a low level of polyunsaturated fatty acids that are extremely unhealthy.
+Fatty fish have a high level of healthy fat and omega-3 fatty acids and a low level of polyunsaturated fatty acids that are unhealthy.
 The fish that are low in fat mostly still contain a high level of protein, minerals and vitamins.